 In fact, after the upgraded refreshment session, Tanya wanted to speak to me, evidently, she got some claiming to do, and I wasn’t going to prevent her from doing it, she’s been really good to me.

-“I though my role in this entourage was to please you but clearly you have a replacement for me.”
+“I thought my role in this entourage was to please you but clearly you have a replacement for me.”
 Tanya spoke.

-Look Tanya, honestly, I was still confused about what happened with the cat-eye demoness and she just appeared to talk to me and wanted to prove she could do her duty as good as you, well she said she will do it better, and it was amazing but I’m not replacing you, Tanya.
+“Look Tanya, honestly, I was still confused about what happened with the cat-eye demoness and she just appeared to talk to me and wanted to prove she could do her duty as good as you, well she said she will do it better, and it was amazing but I’m not replacing you, Tanya.”

 “I don’t think you mean that, clearly, she has other powers I don’t possess, but its ok I won’t get in the middle and you are the leader anyway.”